Client Login

 Secrets of the ISA millionaires

-You might think becoming an ISA millionaire is out of reach but do not discount the idea just yet.
-There are already over 4,000 ISA millionaires[3] in the UK, taking an average of 22 years to get there.
+You might think becoming an ISA millionaire is out of reach but don’t discount the idea just yet.
+There are already over 5,000 ISA millionaires[2] in the UK, taking an average of 22 years to get there.

-Achieving millionaire status through ISAs is not a mere fantasy; it is a feasible goal with the right strategy and discipline.
+Achieving millionaire status through ISAs is not a mere fantasy; it’s a feasible goal with the right strategy and discipline.
 So, how did they do it?
 Starting early is important, as is being consistent with your contributions.
 Read on to discover the secrets of ISA millionaires.

-Our simple guide to becoming an ISA millionaire.
+Our simple guide to aiming for ISA millionaire status

-This may sound obvious, but time is your greatest ally, the sooner you start, the more you benefit from compound growth which is the process of earning returns on both your initial investment and prior year returns.
+Start early.
+This may sound obvious, but time is your greatest ally.
+The sooner you start, the more you benefit from compound growth, which is the process of earning returns on both your initial investment and prior-year returns.
 Even modest, regular contributions can grow significantly over time.

 Take advantage of compounding